sctmic015/Encrypto/README.md

 ## Getting started

-Use Makefile for running and branch for development work.
-Only `make gui` is functional to test the GUI implementation.
+Use Makefile for running, and use branch for development work.

+Use `make server` to begin server.
+Use `make user` to create a user and its supplied GUI.